shimilgithub/vachan-api/README.md

 ### Access Documentations

-Once the app is running, from your browser access http://127.0.0.1:8000/docs for swagger documentation.
+Once the app is running, from your browser access http://127.0.0.1:8000/docs for swagger documentation links of microservices.

 Redoc documentaion is also available at http://127.0.0.1:8000/redoc